Italy Heaven: Plan your dream holiday in Italy

 The Vogalonga is a splendid, fun and thoroughly worthy event which takes place once a year in Venice and its lagoon.
 It's held on a Sunday morning in May or June.
 Like a protest, a get-together and a non-competitive race rolled into one, this is an event where rowers take over the lagoon and canals.
 They oust the destructive motorboats which churn up the fragile lagoon ecosystem and damage Venice's buildings, and for one morning the peace is disturbed only by the slap of oars, the shouts and songs of rowing teams and the applause of enthusiastic spectators.

 Pretty much any kind of rowing craft can take part, and does, from canoes to dragon boats.
-In 2007, for the 33rd Vogalonga, there were a record 5,600 participants, in over 1,500 boats.
+Each year there are thousands of participants and thousands of boats.
 Teams and individuals from the Veneto, from the rest of Italy and from many other countries join in and add to the party atmosphere.
 Spectators watch from any vantage point they can find, enjoying the entertainment and encouraging the tired rowers as they approach the final stretch along the Grand Canal.
 Some teams dress up in costumes, others, in the livery of their rowing clubs, raise their oars in salute.
 The atmosphere is jolly, with extra cheers for those who make a special effort, such as bringing an onboard bagpiper.

 Watching the Vogalonga